MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-queries.md

 It’s frequently necessary to implement changes within organizations, whether this be introducing new procedures or rolling out new systems or technology.
 The traditional top-down method of using formal authority to drive change – perhaps starting with mass emails – it’s not always the most effective way.
 It might fail for any of several reasons including company culture, technical challenges, or problems with personality.

-Instead, a more successful strategy is one that uses change agents, influential, well-connected people who are positioned not just at the top.
+Instead, a more successful strategy uses change agents -- influential, well-connected people who are positioned at various levels within the hierarchy, not just at the top.
 Beyond an organization’s formal hierarchy there also exist informal networks; individuals can exert influence within those networks and between them.
 The most influential people are the ones who have large personal networks – that is, above-average numbers of relationships with colleagues.

 Therefore, to help implement change, it pays to know who the influencers are.
 The Workplace Analytics ONA query was designed for this purpose.
 It can help you find out who the best-connected people in the company are.
 It bases this determination on their collaboration characteristics.